User Tampering in Reinforcement Learning Recommender Systems: Computational experiments

 \subsection{Recommender Simulation}

-Some extra specifications are needed to operationalise this environment. $h$ was set to 30, and the probabilities defining the exogenous variable $\theta^T$ were limited to maximum values of 0.75.\footnote{This was an arbitrary limitation imposed by the authors to avoid users becoming 'polarised' to the extent that they would click on every post from a source that their views aligned with, as this seemed an unrealistically extreme outcome that would negatively effect the plausibility of our simulation.} $p$, the `polarisation factor' by which a user's subsequent probability of clicking on content from their aligned source would increase after being recommended a post from the opposing source, was sampled from the uniform distribution U(1.01, 1.10), making $\mathbb{E}[p]$ = 1.055.
+To computationally operationalize the model described previously, we need to establish some additional specifications.
+We assign a value of 30 to $h$, while the probabilities that define the exogenous variable $\theta^T$ are restricted to a maximum value of 0.75.\footnote{The authors imposed this arbitrary limitation to prevent users from becoming so 'polarized' that they would engage with every post from a source that mirrors their viewpoints.
+This seemed an extreme, and thus unrealistic, outcome that could undermine the plausibility of our simulation.} We then introduce $p$, defined as the 'polarization factor.'
+The polarization factor represents a user's subsequent likelihood of engaging with content from their aligned source, after having a post from an opposing source recommended to them.

+In the context of our experiment, a population of five `users' with varying preference profiles.
+This include: